 My name is Björn Alexander Senger and I’m 39 years old.
 In 1998, I enrolled in a part-time degree course at Frankfurt School while I was training as a banker, graduating in 2003.
 While I was still a trainee, I worked at Deutsche Postbank AG in Cologne and Bonn.
 Then, in 2002, I moved to Commerzbank AG in Frankfurt, starting in the DCM Corporate Origination division.
 After a while, I moved over to risk management, working in the Exposure Management/Risk Advisory department.
 In 2006, I joined a Commerzbank subsidiary in Luxembourg as Head of Credit Risk.
 So in 2010, when I was appointed Head of Treasury & Capital Markets, as well as the business unit’s General Manager, I was able to contribute plenty of knowledge and experience.
-Since 2016, I’ve been back in Frankfurt, where I’m working on managing and optimising the regulatory costs associated with trading-book transactions in Commerzbank AG’s Corporate Banking division.
+Since 2016, I’ve been back in Frankfurt, where I worked on managing and optimising the regulatory costs associated with trading-book transactions in Commerzbank AG’s Corporate Banking division.
 In 2019 I started working at SMBC Nikko Capital Markets Europe GmbH, where I currently am the Chief Risk Officer.

 The degree course at Frankfurt School equipped me with a well-stocked box of useful tools to take with me as I embarked on my professional career.
 They still come in very handy – even though, at the time, I sometimes had doubts about how useful they’d be!
 I found the combination of theory and practice particularly helpful, not to mention the opportunity to familiarise myself with a wide variety of subject areas and try out new theories in a risk-free environment.